po0uyan/rust-secure-pass-gen/README.md

 ## Overview

 This Project is a secure CLI password generator written in rust.\
-This will generate a secure password along with shannon entropy and an intuitive password strength.
+This generates a secure password with three different strategies including `Random`, `Memorable words`, and `Pin Number` along with shannon entropy and an intuitive password strength.
+Lots of other configurations can be passed through to make it harder to crack.
+See below for more.

 ## Build and Run Instructions